Stone Arch Bridge (Minneapolis): Design and construction

 The Stone Arch Bridge, commissioned by James J Hill and designed by Charles C Smith, was built between 1882 and 1883.
-Hill originally intended to build an iron bridge spanning the Mississippi at Nicollet Island, but Smith discovered that pursuing that design would be detrimental to St Anthony Falls’ eroding sandstone.
+Hill originally intended to build an iron bridge spanning the Mississippi at Nicollet Island, but Smith discovered that pursuing that design would be detrimental to St Anthony Falls' eroding sandstone.
 Smith's design was pioneering and the signature arches were designed to account for the falls and the surrounding topography.
 The stone used to make the bridge was locally sourced, including granite from Sauk Rapids for the piers and magnesium limestone from Mankato and Iowa for the upper portion.

 In the 130 years of its existence the bridge has undergone a number of upgrades and repairs.
 In 1925 the width of the bridge was increased to allow for larger railcars.
 Then in 1994 the bridge was converted to a pedestrian walkway.

-The Minnesota Department of Transportation announced that the bridge would be closing from December 2024 until Fall 2025.
-The bridge will undergo mortar repair, and replacement of several rocks and stones as needed.
+The Minnesota Department of Transportation planned to close the bridge from December 2024 until Fall 2025.
+The bridge underwent mortar repair, and replacement of several rocks and stones as needed.
+It reopened in July 2025.